8 Life-Changing Things Asia Taught Me

 Bali: How to Drive an Automatic Scooter

-I discovered Meditation when I dragged my sad, hungover butt to a Retreat for a week.
+I discovered Meditation when I dragged my sad, hungover butt to a retreat in Cambodia for a week.
 That shit is awesome.
 You get all calm in your mind and feel like you’re totally at peace with the Earth and yourself and everyone and you feel all powerful and shit.
 It’s great.
 I’m going to meditate all over the place now!

 Thailand: Social Smoking

 I didn’t say all the ‘life-changing’ things were going to be GOOD.
 Cigarettes are so damn cheap there and I really love the buzz a cigarette gives you when you’re having a couple of drinks.
 It’s so hard to say no when people offer them to you left right and center, plus I really like them.
 Damn.